 I'd hate to admit what I paid for an Adobe CS4 license a few years back, especially since I am now sitting here working with Brackets, a free, open source code editor from Adobe, using an awesome and free template downloaded from the highly resourceful web site, Codrops, itself a huge source of free inspiration.
-I often consider some way of giving back to a community that has given me so much, only to find it has already been done - better, faster - and, of course, free.
+Keeping up with the pace of innovation can be a bit of a challenge, but there are plenty of free resources to help.
+The only thing lacking seems to be time.

 The last day of freedom.